buhii/buhii.github.io/src/contents/20230226-collecting-information-en.md

 ### [Hacker News](https://news.ycombinator.com/)

 Hacker News is a website that I visit almost every day.
 Since Y Combinator runs it, the majority of the posts are software-related.
 However, I enjoy reading articles and comments unrelated to my work, such as science-oriented or vintage computing topics.
-Of course, I have experienced several times that what I found here has helped me in my career.
+Of course, I have experienced several times that what I learned here has been helpful in my career.

 ### Twitter